come-raczy/come-env/README.md

 # Language servers

+There is a balance between added value of complementary language servers and the pain of redundant diagnostics.
+For instance, for web development, just select one that does everything well (html. css, js, ts, svelte, etc) and disable the others.

 For troubleshootion, open a file that requires the problematic language server, run `:LspInstall`, and select the server to install.
 When it fails, expand the trace to see the error message.
 Typically, the failure is because of some missing dependency.